Rockies vs. Yankees Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has put up 76 hits with 19 doubles, two triples, six home runs and 36 walks.
+- Jurickson Profar has recorded 77 hits with 20 doubles, two triples, six home runs and 36 walks.
 He has driven in 32 runs with one stolen base.

 Profar Recent Games